hattieonline/being/content/en/docs/prologue/poetry-on-autumn.md

 you like to impress and here i am
 now what?

-## We Probably Said a Lot of Weird Things Then
+## We Probably Said a Lot of Weird Things
 small white houses in
 which we raise kids on indie
 music and your whims